Good day, WordPress friends!

 I share with you now, my 1st attempt at reinventing myself as a blogger of sorts in a visual media format, as an experimental approach to determine what I enjoy of content creation asides from writing long wordy pieces for this WordPress blog.

-I hope you like this raw edit, mixing lots of hair shots & nature to reflect the permanence of things while constantly changing at the same.
+I hope you like this raw edit, mixing lots of hair shots & nature to reflect the permanence of things while constantly changing at the same time.

-Your essence remains the same regardless of looks, in the same way the cherry trees blossom at a specific time in Spring.
+Your essence remains the same regardless of looks, in the same way the cherry trees blossom at a specific time in Spring and they stay the same tree the whole year round.

 You will blossom when the time is right and it’s never is too late to bloom.